GreenBeanio/Garrett-s-General-Programming-Style-Guide/Garrett's General Programming Style Guide.md

 Nesting is when you write a block of code inside of another block of code.

 In most programming languages you will probably be able to nest code more times than you could ever possibly write.
 However, because you can do something doesn't mean you should.
 The main reason is due to preserving the readability of the code.
-With every level of nesting you add the code can become less readable and confusing.
+With every level of nesting, you add the code can become less readable and confusing.

 In most circumstances you shouldn't be using more than 3 nesting levels from the "root" level, the initial block of code.

 More nesting levels can be used, but you're already limited in part by the size of the indentation and the line width.
 After a certain point there's not enough space for any readability, which is why you should limit the amount of nesting you use.
 The most common way to reduce the amount of nesting needed is to refactor your code into separate functions.

-Operators, if following direction, should be left-handed.
+Operators, if following directions, should be left-handed.
 For example, if defining a variable with assignment and/or declaration you should have the variable name on the left and the value on the right.

 <h2 id="Optimization">Optimization</h2>

+You should aim to make your code as optimized as you are capable of achieving.

+We live in a time where computers are more than capable of running even the most unoptimized code, inefficient code, poorly written code, and slow programming languages at speeds faster than you could ever reasonably need.
+However, I believe you should still aim to create the highest quality product that you are capable of.
+To not strive to create the best work you can is a disservice to yourself as a creator.